You are here

 FUND BALANCE REPORTING

-1. Non-spendable Fund Balance: Includes amounts that cannot be spent because they are either: (a) Not in spendable form or (b) legally or contractually required to be maintained intact.
+1. Nonspendable Fund Balance: Includes amounts that cannot be spent because they are either not in spendable form, or legally or contractually required to be maintained intact.
 This includes items not expected to be converted to cash, including inventories and prepaid expenses.
 It may also include other property acquired for resale and the principal of a permanent fund.

-2. Restricted Fund Balance: Should be reported when constraints placed on the use of resources are either: (a) Externally imposed by creditors, grantors, contributors, or laws or regulations of other governments or (b) imposed by law through constitutional provisions or enabling legislation.
-This includes categorical balances.
+2. Restricted Fund Balance: Should be reported when constraints placed on the use of resources are either externally imposed by creditors, grantors, contributors, or laws or regulations of other governments; or imposed by law through constitutional provisions or enabling legislation.
+This includes “categorical balances.”

-3. Committed Fund Balance: Reflects specific purpose pursuant to constraints imposed by formal action of the board.
+3. Committed Fund Balance: Reflects specific purposes pursuant to constraints imposed by formal action of the board.
 Such constraints can only be removed or changed by board action.

 4. Assigned Fund Balance: Reflects amounts that are constrained by the government’s intent to be used for specific purposes but meet neither the restricted nor committed forms of constraint.
 Unless the amount is negative, the assigned fund balance is the residual classification for the governmental funds other than the general fund.
 If the amount is negative, then the residual amount is shown as unassigned.